Sous Vide Steak

 This is even more critical with seafood.
 I’ve overcooked shrimp in the bath by just 20 minutes and they turned to mush.
 Steak is more forgiving, but it’s not bulletproof.

-How to sear steak after the sous vide bath
+Three ways to sear after the water bath

 First you must cool the steak